Anyone else short on time? Too much to do an too little time?? You don’t need hours or fancy products to get your house spic-and-span.

 DIY Magic Blue Cleaner.
 We have used this recipe for ages!
 It gets rid of soap scum and oil build up like none other!
 Mix dish detergent with vinegar.
 We also have 7 other recipes for homemade cleaners.

 After you vacuum use static electricity to collect the bits left in the crevices.
 Rub a rubber gloved hand along the edges.
-You will be surprised at how much you will be able to collect.
+You will be surprised at how much you will be able to collect – one of many cleaning tips.
 The lint sticks to the glove as you rub.

 Lemons and salt are all you need to make your stainless steel sink shine.
 Perk: After you wiped out the sink, chop up the lemon and run it through the garbage disposal.
 Your garbage disposal will be clean and your kitchen will smell wonderful.